-270 FIG. 2. (a) Filtered LFC1s (units: dimensionless) of the global sea surface density (SSD) anomaly (black curve), 271 SSD anomaly induced by sea surface salinity (SSS) anomaly (red curve), and SSD anomaly induced by sea surface 272 temperature (SST) anomaly (blue curve). (b) LFP1 (units: kg m-3) of the global SSD anomaly. (c) and (d) are the 273 same as (b), but for the SSD anomalies induced by SSS and SST anomalies, respectively.
-Before the LFCA, the data 274 is detrended and then weighted according to the square root of grid cell areas.
-The Lanczos filter is applied in (a); 275 and the LFCA, in (b)-(d).
-The region enclosed by boundaries 1-3 (dashed curves in Figs. 2b-d) represents the deep water formation (DWF) region, and will be used later.
-These boundaries are parallel to the grid lines of the ocean 276 277 model.
+FIG. 2. (a) Filtered LFC1s (units: dimensionless) of the global sea surface density (SSD) anomaly (black curve), SSD anomaly induced by sea surface salinity (SSS) anomaly (red curve), and SSD anomaly induced by sea surface temperature (SST) anomaly (blue curve). (b) LFP1 (units: kg m-3) of the global SSD anomaly. (c),(d) As in (b), but for the SSD anomalies induced by SSS and SST anomalies, respectively.
+Before the LFCA, the data are detrended and then weighted according to the square root of grid cell areas.
+The Lanczos filter is applied in (a) and the LFCA in (b)-(d).
+The region enclosed by boundaries 1-3 [dashed curves in (b)-(d)] represents the deep water formation (DWF) region, and will be used later.
+These boundaries are parallel to the grid lines of the ocean model.
 Boundary 1 is along 47°N.

-The LFP1s of the global surface buoyancy fields indicate that the strongest multicentennial signals 279 280 are located in the North Atlantic (Figs. 2b-d), especially in the DWF region in the subpolar North 281 Atlantic with the deepest March mixed layer depth simulated (figure not shown).
-These spatial patterns indicate that in both the North Atlantic and Arctic Ocean, the SSD anomalies (Fig. 2b) are 282 dominated by SSS anomalies (Fig. 2c), yet partly canceled by SST anomalies (Fig. 2d).
-Over the 283 284 "transition zone" near 45°N along the Gulf Stream extension (Buckley and Marshall 2016), the local density variability is negligible (Fig. 2b) due to the counteractive effects from anomalous salinity and 285 temperature.
-Multicentennial signals in the other basins, such as the South Atlantic, Southern Ocean, 286 and the Pacific and Indian Oceans, are rather weak.
-In this study, the DWF region is defined as the 287 region enclosed by boundaries 1-3 (Figs. 2b-d); boundary 1 is situated just to the "transition zone."
-288
+indicate that in both the North Atlantic and Arctic Oceans, the SSD anomalies (Fig. 2b) are dominated by SSS anomalies (Fig. 2c), yet partly canceled by SST anomalies (Fig. 2d).
+Over the "transition zone" near 45°N along the Gulf Stream extension (Buckley and Marshall 2016), the local density variability is negligible (Fig. 2b) due to the counteractive effects from anomalous salinity and temperature.
+Multicentennial signals in the other basins, such as the South Atlantic, Southern Ocean, Pacific Ocean, and Indian Ocean, are rather weak.
+In this study, the DWF region is defined as the region enclosed by boundaries 1-3 (Figs. 2b-d); boundary 1 is situated just north of the "transition zone."